JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 | Pre-release | A *pre-release* is a non-production-ready version that closely precedes a release. |

 > [!alert-warning]
 > Semver can only be used to version software that declares a public API, such as a library.
-Examples of software that do not declare public APIs include many games and websites.
+Examples of software that do not declare a public API include many games and websites.
 > These kinds of software are typically standalone end-products that are not programmatically accessible.
 For such software, it's impossible to determine backward compatibility
 > since 2 or more interdependent systems are required for compatibility to be determined (a standalone system has nothing to be compatible or incompatible with).
 Not being able to determine backward
 > compatibility makes semver impossible to apply - alternative versioning systems should be used for such software.